Rathin2011/rathin2011.github.io/index.md

 ## Biography
 I am currently a research intern at National University of Singapore working with <a href = "https://www.comp.nus.edu.sg/~arnab/">Prof. Arnab Bhattacharyya </a> and <a href="https://panageas.github.io">Prof. Ioannis Panageas</a>.
-Before that, I was an intern at Microsoft Research India with Dr. Amit Sharma.
+Before that, I was an intern at Microsoft Research India with <a href="amitsharma.in">Dr. Amit Sharma</a>.
 I completed my undergraduate at Univ. of Pune, majoring in Computer Engineering.
-During my undergrad, I have been fortunate to work with Dr. Piyush Srivastava at TIFR and Dr. Yogesh Wadadekar and Dr. Dr. C.H.
-Ishwara Chandra at NCRA-TIFR.
+During my undergrad, I have been fortunate to work with <a href="http://www.tifr.res.in/~piyush.srivastava/">Dr. Piyush Srivastava</a> at TIFR and <a href="http://www.ncra.tifr.res.in/~yogesh/">Dr. Yogesh Wadadekar</a> and <a href="http://www.ncra.tifr.res.in/~ishwar/"> Dr. C.H.
+Ishwara Chandra </a> at NCRA-TIFR.
 I am broadly interested in theoretical computer science.
 Specifically, I am interested in developing algorithms for learning Probability structures based on the techniques used in analysis of boolean functions and Computational complexity theory in constrained settings.

 **Interests.
 Computational Learning Theory, High-Dimensional Probability, Analysis of Boolean Functions**